courtcraw/mesadu_wdbinaries/docs/lab2.md

 * Turn off pre-main sequence model generation.
 * We will need to set the code to load in the accretor model that you just downloaded.
 * We will set the network (<code>change_initial_net</code>) to <code>co_burn.net</code> for this first part.
-* Set the initial timestep to zero (or 1d-1).
+* Set the initial timestep, time, and model number to zero (or 1d-1).
+Remember you did this in lab 1 as well!
-* Set the initial time to zero
 * Ensure pgstar output is on (it should be on by default).
 * Optional (recommended): instruct the model to pause before it terminates so you can view the pgstar output before closing